 One of the culprits that cause razor burn can be the razor you are using.
 A dull or cheap razor can make your sensitive face sore.
 This happens due to the extra strokes that cause micro-abrasions in your skin.
-Over time, these tiny abrasions can become infected, causing your skin to develop razor burn.
+Over time, external factors like dust, dirt, dead skin, and excess oil can infect these tiny abrasions, causing your skin to develop razor burn.

 Apply an aftershave.

 “A well-chosen aftershave can help to prevent the discomfort that may occur following a shave.
 Shaving can remove the outermost layer of your skin.
 That can create irritation and dryness.
 Applying aftershave provides protection and lubrication for your skin,” says Dr. Mehmet Cengiz Öz, a Turkish-American television personality and journalist.
 Aftershaves improve your skin’s condition and appearance and reduce the risk of skin problems such as razor burn.